int128/datadog-actions-metrics/README.md

           collect-job-metrics: true
 ```

-Note that this calls GitHub API to get jobs and steps of a workflow run.
+Note that this calls GitHub GraphQL API to get jobs and steps of a workflow run.
 It may cause the rate limit exceeding error if too many workflows are run.

 To send the metrics of jobs and steps on the default branch only: